 This post may contain affiliate links.
 If you make a purchase through links on our site, we may earn a commission.
+Please read our disclosure policy.

 I didn’t realize I grew up with what some people feel is an inferior banana bread.
-Grandma Conrad always made banana bread (what we called a classic banana bread) and would give it to anyone who stopped by at her home.
+Grandma Conrad always made banana bread (what we called a classic banana bread) and would give it to anyone who stopped by her home.
 It wasn’t overly sweet and slightly drier because she loved to spread a layer of butter on each slice.
 For years, this is all I knew of as banana bread.

 I now realize many are used to a sweeter and more moist version.
 I find both types equally good; it just depends on what you are used to.
 This recipe is a loaf that is both slightly sweet and moist, with plenty of bananas for maximum flavor.
 Chocolate chips are never a question for me, and they add that perfect finish.